tillsanders/openElectionCompassWebsite/guide/technical/deployment.md

   control panel of your webspace provider, or you can look for the FTP or SFTP credentials.
   Alternatively, most providers have a file manager embedded in their web portal.
 To upload a single file, this will suffice.
-- **SSH Certificate**: Your website traffic should be accessible over HTTPS.
+- **SSL Certificate**: Your website traffic should be accessible over HTTPS.
 This is however not a strict requirement.
 It is recommended and has a positive impact on your visitors privacy.

 ### Step-by-step